khaosans/basic-chat/docs/ARCHITECTURE.md

 - **Health Monitoring**: Automatic service availability checks

 **Connection Pool Architecture:**
 The connection pool is designed to handle high-concurrency scenarios while preventing resource exhaustion.
 The per-host limit of 30 connections prevents any single Ollama instance from being overwhelmed, while the global limit of 100 connections ensures the system can handle multiple Ollama servers efficiently.
 Connection reuse is optimized through keepalive settings that maintain connections for 30 seconds, reducing connection establishment overhead by 70-80%.
-The pool implements intelligent connection selection to distribute load evenly across available connections.
+The pool implements intelligent connection selection to distribute load evenly across available connections (Beazley & Jones).

 **Rate Limiting Implementation:**
 Rate limiting uses a token bucket algorithm that provides fair access while allowing burst requests when capacity is available.
 The default rate of 10 requests per second is configurable based on Ollama server capacity and application requirements.
 The system includes jitter in rate limiting to prevent thundering herd problems when multiple clients connect simultaneously.
 This approach ensures stable performance under varying load conditions while preventing server overload.